Estate Planning & Probate Administration

 A will or other estate document is more than just a piece of paper.
 It is a powerful legal vehicle that can enable you to provide for your family long after you are gone.

-Our team of attorneys are committed to helping individuals and families establish estate plans that reflect our clients’ deepest values and wishes for their family.
+Our team of attorneys is committed to helping individuals and families establish estate plans that reflect our clients’ deepest values and wishes for their family.
 We provide a full range of estate planning and probate administration services, including:

 - Durable power of attorney for health care